 Assessment and Next Steps

-Assessing your current program with the intention of identifying opportunities and challenges related to accomplishing your department’s goals is a key step toward enriching and building stronger food-service programs.
-For districts beginning or continuing to explore expansion of bulk scratch-cook production, local procurement, culinary skills, and service and communication skills, as well as improvements to facilities and other areas, evaluating food-service operations is an essential task.
+Program assessments to identify opportunities and challenges is a key step toward enriching and building stronger food service programs.
+Evaluation operations is especially vital for districts beginning or continuing to explore scratch-cook production, local procurement, culinary skills, and service and communication skills, as well as improvements to facilities and other areas.

-The primary purpose of self-assessment is to gain an accurate picture of the current status of your programs and services.
-By attaining a deep understanding of the current fiscal, operational, facilities, human resources, and community relationship aspects of your department, you can determine the best course of action and develop a strategy for realizing your department’s vision.
+The primary purpose of self-assessment is to gain an accurate status of current programs and services.
+By understanding the current fiscal, operational, facilities, human resources, and community relations aspects of your department, you can determine the best course of action and develop a strategy to realize your department’s vision.
 It can be challenging to step back and critically assess our own practices.
 The most obvious barrier is time; the secondary barrier is true objectivity.

-We emphasize data collection and tracking in assessments because in-depth knowledge of the department’s structure and day-to-day activities is essential for districts that want to engage in complex change.
-Acquiring a thorough understanding of your current operation through data analysis makes it possible to prioritize your goals and develop a set of realistic steps for meeting them.
-Some districts may have specific short-term goals that can be addressed without significant investment of time or resources, but most operational shifts involve a level of complexity that makes strategic planning essential.
-Having data in hand makes it easier to identify the specific actions required to accomplish your goals.
+In assessments, we emphasize data collection and tracking because in-depth knowledge of the department’s structure and day-to-day activities is essential for districts that want to engage in complex change.
+A thorough understanding of current operations makes it possible to prioritize goals and develop realistic steps.
+Some districts may have specific short-term goals that can be addressed without significant investment of time or resources, but most operational shifts involve a level of complexity that requires strategic planning.
+Having data in hand makes it easier to identify specific actions required to accomplish your goals.

 Essential Data for Assessment

-Collecting and reviewing key fiscal data is fundamental to your assessment process.
-Though many districts carry out this data collection to some extent, food-service departments often neglect to track detail in all categories, and some districts lack the software and digital tracking tools needed to make the process of fiscal management efficient.
+Collecting and reviewing key fiscal data is fundamental to the assessment process.
+Though many districts carry out data collection to some extent, food-service departments often neglect to track detail in all categories, and some districts lack efficient software and digital tracking tools.

-The following areas will establish the crucial data sets for your baseline.
+The following areas are required to establish data sets for your baseline:

-- Labor Costs: As labor is your largest expense, it is important to gain a detailed understanding of what is spent on labor and whether your team is optimized for your operation.
-The labor worksheets track your labor cost data, including where each employee is working.
-As you consider changes to the operational model–whether that involves adding salad bars, implementing Breakfast in the Classroom, or shifting site-based production to regional or centralized production–tracking the cost of labor and the department’s efficiency in this area is critical.
+- Labor Costs: As labor is your largest expense, it is important to gain a detailed understanding of what is spent on labor and whether your team is optimized.
+The labor worksheets track labor cost data, including where each employee is working.
+As you consider changes to the operational model (like adding salad bars, implementing Breakfast in the Classroom, or shifting to regional or centralized production), tracking the cost of labor and the department’s efficiency in this area is critical.